Analysis | What are the odds of Democratic wins in the Georgia runoffs?

 Which means Ossoff and Warnock will get another chance to unseat these two Senate Republicans in a little under two months.

-But if you look at the data from November’s election, you’d rather be the Republicans than Democrats in these next round of races.
+But if you look at the data from November’s election, you’d rather be the Republicans than Democrats in this next round of races.

 Let’s start with the special election.
 Warnock actually got the majority of the vote of any candidate, winning with nearly 33 percent to Loeffler’s 26 percent.
 But Loeffler wasn’t the only major Republican in this crowded race; she beat Rep. Douglas A. Collins (R).
 When you add in Collins’s votes into the general Republican tally, you get 46 percent voting for a Republican senator, a full 13 points more than Warnock.